NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/reconciliation.md

 This previous state may have been created with a different version of your modules or contracts though.
 Hardhat Ignition runs a process called Reconciliation to understand if the previous state is compatible with your current modules and contracts.

-If the reconciliation process fails, Hardhat Ignition won't let you resume the deployment, and will indicate which futures have incompatible changes.
+If the reconciliation process fails, Hardhat Ignition won't let you resume the deployment, and will indicate which `Future` objects have incompatible changes.

 ## Compatible changes